China marks Lunar New Year with prayers, incense, fireworks

-BEIJING (AP) — Chinese are heading to temples and fairs to wish for an auspicious start to the Lunar New Year.
+BEIJING (AP) — Chinese are lighting incense sticks and praying at temples to wish for an auspicious start to the Lunar New Year.

-Thousands gathered at Beijing’s major temples on Saturday, the first day of the Year of the Rooster.
+Thousands visited Beijing’s major temples on Saturday, the first day of the Year of the Rooster.
 Wearing heavy winter coats, they lit incense sticks and bowed as they prayed for good fortune and health.
+As many as 80,000 people were expected at the Lama Temple in central Beijing, state television reported.

-Beijing’s sprawling temple fair opened at Ditan Park, where empty tree branches were festooned with red lanterns and traditional goods and foods were for sale.
+Beijing’s sprawling spring festival temple fair opened at Ditan Park, where empty tree branches were festooned with red lanterns and traditional goods and foods were for sale.

 Other New Year’s traditions include the eating of dumplings in northern China and the lighting of fireworks.
-Local media reported air pollution levels in Beijing and several other cities shot up Friday night and early Saturday morning.
+Beijing’s government called on Communist Party cadres and government staff not to set off firecrackers due to environmental concerns, but local media reported air pollution levels in Beijing and several other cities still shot up Friday night and early Saturday morning.

 Most Read Stories